Cyanox62/pages/page.md

 5B59E8F9 | jne 5B59E8D0                       ;  Jumps back to the top of the loop

 ; Overwriting hash validation
-5B59E8FB | mov word ptr ds:[ebx+125D3],C033   ;  Now we have the module's base address in 'ebx' 5B59E904 | mov word ptr ds:[ebx+125D5],9090   ;  We can use the base address with our offsets from earlier to overwrite the instructions!
+5B59E8FB | mov word ptr ds:[ebx+125D3],C033   ;  At this point we have the module's base address in 'ebx' 5B59E904 | mov word ptr ds:[ebx+125D5],9090   ;  We can use the base address with our offsets from earlier to overwrite the instructions!
 5B59E90D | mov byte ptr ds:[ebx+125D7],90